What is perspective-taking?

 Perspective-taking is process when an other person peeks and evaluate things through views of others.
 Seeing objects and situations placing yourself on the space of others is perspective-taking.
 Research have shown that this has a lot of good effects in society, importantly, breaking stereotype thoughts and oppressions.

 In a society, there lives different types of people and hence there exists a lot of different perspectives.
-Trying to look planing your vision in the place of others may help in evaluating situations, problems easily and could make you socially good and understanding person.
+Trying to look by placing your vision in the place of others may help in evaluating situations, problems easily and could make you socially good and understanding person.

 A balanced and neutral judge in a courtroom does the same things.
 She or he tries to look by the both perspectives in tough situations and then makes any decision.